 JA: What a total 180 your career took.
 Could you tell us more about making the switch from the board room to using a cutting board?

-JJ: I worked for corporate America for many years, and one day I decided I want to do something that brings some joy!
+JJ: I worked for corporate America for many years, and one day I decided I wanted to do something that brought some joy!
 Since the kids had moved out, I wanted to do something else.
 And food brings me joy, so I opened my own catering company.
 I wanted a boutique style of food and to be able to pick my customers a little bit.

 I was so sick of going to parties and thinking, “Wow that’s really pretty!
 It should taste great!”
 But then it just didn’t taste great.
 We do all organic food, because when you start with great ingredients, you don’t have to doctor it up too much.
 Your body knows how many vitamins and nutrients you’re getting in your food.